Guides

 - Your User ID is the same as your Instagram User ID.
 Copy it.

-- Paste the Access Token and User ID into TamaleBot — either in the Integrations tab (click the Threads card) or on the Deploy page in the Threads fields.
+- Paste the Access Token and User ID into TamaleBot — either in the Integrations tab (click the Threads card).

 What you'll need